eteeselink/fakethat/README.md

         }
     }

 That's it.
-Create a mock object, and stub its methods with in-place delegates.
+Create a mock object and stub its methods with in-place delegates.

 Features
 --------